OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 VS Code is the preferred IDE.
 You should install the recommended extensions when prompted.

+Debugging is available by running the `Docker: Attach to Ruby` configuration.

 In order to get things like code completion and linting, it's necessary to install ruby locally.

 To make managing ruby versions easier, you can use [rbenv](https://github.com/rbenv/rbenv).